Tom Seablom, unit manager

-The Gwinn Unit manages state forest lands in Marquette and western Alger Counties.
-You can reach the Unit Manager, Jim Ferris at 906-346-9201 or send him an email at email@example.com.
+The Gwinn Unit manages state forest land in Marquette and western Alger counties.

 Click on the map to view the Gwinn Forest Management Unit